Photo by Paulina Zepeda

 About

-Her work has been published in The New York Times, The Wall Street Journal, The Washington Post, The San Francisco Chronicle, and The Baltimore Sun, among others.
+Her images, reporting, and videos have been published in The Guardian, The New York Times, The Wall Street Journal, The Washington Post, The San Francisco Chronicle, and The Baltimore Sun, among others.

 Member of Diversify Photo, Women Photograph, Authority Collective, NAHJ